syncfusion-content/ej2-diagrams-docs/ej2-javascript/diagram/umldiagram.md

 ### Interface

 * An interface is a specific type of classifier that signifies a declaration of a cohesive set of public features and obligations.
-When creating an interface, it involves defining the classifier property using the [interface](../api/diagram/umlClassifierShapeModel#interface) notation.
+When creating an interface, involves defining the classifier property using the [interface](../api/diagram/umlClassifierShapeModel#interface) notation.
 This essential concept in object-oriented programming outlines a contract for classes to adhere to, specifying the required methods and behaviors without delving into the implementation details.

 * Also, define the [`name`](../api/diagram/umlInterfaceModel#name), [`attributes`](../api/diagram/umlInterfaceModel#attributes), and [`methods`](../api/diagram/umlInterfaceModel#methods) of the interface using the interface property of the node.